fushuhao6/AS5145_Arduino/README.md

-**A little suggestion: if your kart runs at 15 miles per hour with the diameter 6 inches of your wheel, the period to get angle value must be lower than 70 ms.**
+**A little suggestion: if your kart runs at 15 miles per hour with the diameter 6 inches of your wheel, the period to get angle value must be less than 70 ms.**

 I have also attached a test file.